 In our review of the KEF LS50 Wireless, we said they “sound at least as good as the best comparable separates combinations available”.
 That’s one of the reasons they were entered into our Hall of Fame at the 2017 What Hi-Fi?
 Awards.
+And they've since spawned the equally-impressive but more compact, KEF LSX.

 Hi-fi for people not into hi-fi